 Here’s what actually happened in the course of this attack.

-- User gets the email pictured above and clicks on the “CDC” link
+- The user gets the email pictured above and clicks on the “CDC” link

 - Link takes them to http://healinig-yui223[.]com/[parameters]